GsDevKit/GsDevKit_home/docs/howToContribute.md

 using #00 will cause the commit to show up on the issue page.

-The tODE command writes all the changes out and performs the following git commands:
+The tODE command writes all the changes out and performs git commands: `git add <filename>` and `git commit -m "comment"`.
+You can examine the changes using `git status`.
-     git add <filename>
-     git commit -m "comment"

-you can examine the changes using
-     git status

 ---
 *SHELL ON LOCAL DEVELOPMENT MACHINE*